NPDESTracker

 Support expectations

-Founder-led support by email and ticket during business hours.
-Founder-led kickoff is included on the Full Municipality Pilot and on quoted plans where the order form names it.
+Guided support by email and ticket during business hours.
+Guided kickoff is included on the Guided Evaluation Workspace and on quoted plans where the order form names it.

 Reference: Contact